Professor, Department of Earth and Environmental Sciences

 His early career research on Lake Agassiz, the Great Lakes, Hudson Bay, and central North American glacial history evolved to work on indicator mineral methods in mineral exploration, geological mapping, geochemical mapping, regional groundwater investigations, shoreline erosion, and Red River flooding while at the Geological Survey of Canada from 1986 until 2003 .

-In 2019, Harvey became a member of the Minnesota Geospatial Advisory Council.
-In 2016, he became a Council member for the Commission for the Management and Application of Geoscience Information (CGI), which reports to the International Union of Geological Sciences (IUGS).
-In 2014, Harvey was appointed by the Secretary of the Interior to the National Geospatial Advisory Committee.
+Harvey is Chair of the Commission for the Management and Application of Geoscience Information (CGI), which reports to the International Union of Geological Sciences (IUGS).
+From 2014 to 2019, he was a member of the US National Geospatial Advisory Committee.
 Previously, his roles included being 2012-2013 President of the Association of American State Geologists (AASG), 2004-2006 President of what is now the Canadian Federation of Earth Sciences, and 2003-2004 President of the Geological Association of Canada.

 - MacCormack, K.E., Berg, R.C., Kessler, H., Russell, H.A.J. and Thorleifson, L.H. (ed.)
 (2019): 2019 synopsis of current three-dimensional geological mapping and modelling in geological survey organizations; Alberta Energy Regulator / Alberta Geological Survey, AER/AGS Special Report 112, 307 p.